yossi-lerer/RPG/README.md

 4. player.py - has class Player, which inherits from Entity.
 5. monster.py - has class Monster, which inherits from Entity.
 6. config.py - config file has a dictionary which stores all set values of players and game.
+7. validations.py - this file validates 3 things:
+    1. Checks that there are 2 settings - player_settings and monster_settings - these names must be exact!
-7. validations.py - this file validates 2 things: 1.
-Checks that the keys: "name", "health" and "attack" exist in monster and player.
-2. checks that values stoared in these keys are correct - valid.
+    2. checks that keys: "name", "health" and "attack" exist in monster and player settings.
+    3. checks that values stoared in these keys are correct - "name" value must be str, "health" and "attack" can be either int or float.

-- Both characters have a few attributes whose values are set in a config file.
+- All of the Charachters attributes / settings are set in the config file.
 These include: health, attack, agility, luck, strength, name.

 ## Operating instructions: